-1. Drive e-commerce sales through promotions:
+1. Drive online sales through seasonal packaging, offers and promotions

-Having special Easter offers and discounts may further push your audiences to make online purchases.
-This means there should be sufficient and up to date information on the product or service, such as the price and delivery mode.
-If necessary, adjust your delivery times to fit into the government's curfew.
-Ensure your website and social platforms make the purchase process seamless from the point of interest.
+As you drive online sales, make sure you have sufficient and up-to-date information on the product or service, such as the price and delivery mode.
+Ensure that your website and social platforms make the purchase process seamless from the point of interest to purchase.

-2. Develop interactive content:
+2. Develop strong messaging and interactive content

-3. Consider giving back:
+4. Consider giving back

 Most importantly, have a clear understanding of your audiences and their preferences.
 Remember the Easter holiday means different things to people, it is not just about bunnies, chocolates and fun.
 For some, it is a significant religious celebration while for others its just another reason to shop.
 Think through your Easter strategy to ensure it is relevant to your audience in the current global climate.